 What's happened

-Guinea's government has dissolved three main opposition parties, citing failure to meet legal obligations.
-The move, part of a broader crackdown under President Doumbouya, strips the parties of their legal status, assets, and symbols, amid ongoing suppression of dissent since the 2021 coup.
+Guinea's government has dissolved 40 political parties, including the three main opposition groups, citing failure to meet legal obligations.
+The move, part of a broader crackdown under President Doumbouya, aims to establish a one-party state amid ongoing suppression of dissent since the 2021 coup.

 What's behind the headline?